gerardroche/gerardroche.github.io/_posts/2019-05-14-neovintageous-1.14.0.md

 vnoremap <D-]> >gv
 ```

-The super-keys are disabled by default, you can enable them by editing your settings via `Menu > Preferences > Settings` or by the Command Palette.
+The super-keys are disabled by default, you can enable them by editing your settings via Menu → Preferences → Settings or by the Command Palette.
 To use the command palette:

 1. Press `Ctrl+Shift+P`
 2. Select the "Preferences: Settings" command